lowRISC/opentitan/doc/security/logical_security_model/index.md

 * Fabless semiconductors companies that design a chip and prepare a GDSII for silicon foundries
 * A silicon foundry which manufactures and wafer-tests the chip
 * An OSAT (see glossary) which packages and performs final tests
-* A provisioning entity that manages the chip’s provisioning process
+* A provisioning entity that manages the chip's provisioning process

 A creator may also be a single, vertically integrated entity that performs all the above functions.